barcek/sprk/README.md

 sprk -h
 ```

 On the help page you'll see that the command `sprk -B` or `sprk --backup` calls a copy of source code to the current directory, as a so-called sprkfile, with the default name 'Sprkfile'.
-Changes can be made to the Python code in this sprkfile and the changed file copied over the existing sprk source file with the command `sprk -U` or `sprk --update`.
+Changes can be made to the code and the changed file copied over the existing sprk source file with the command `sprk -U` or `sprk --update`.

 ### The basic tool